Blueleaf/saml_service_provider/README.md

 * The NameId is stable, and is formatted as an integer.
 * The authentication flow is:
   * User logs in to Blueleaf
-  * User click on partner's logo & is redirected to partner authentication page
+  * User click on partner's logo
   * Binding Option
+    * User is redirected to partner authentication page
     * User authenticates with partner
     * Partner binds Blueleaf's NameId to the authenticated user
-    * Partner displays or redirects user to the expected landing page
   * Auto-provisioning Option
     * Partner creates local user from supplementary data sent (TBD)
     * Partner binds new user to Blueleaf NameId
+  * Partner displays or redirects user to the expected landing page
 * on future connections
   * partner looks up user binding to Blueleaf NameId
   * partner bypasses prompting for credentials if binding is found